MUMUKSHMEGHWAL/frontent-interview-js/README.md

 	- caching techniques
 	- offline
 	- push notification
   - web worker
-- - PWA
+- PWA
 	- https://scotch.io/tutorials/how-to-make-your-existing-react-app-progressive-in-10-minutes
 	- [How to add a Web App Manifest and mobile-proof your site](https://medium.com/dev-channel/how-to-add-a-web-app-manifest-and-mobile-proof-your-site-450e6e485638)
 - Website rendering in browsers [DOM creation and CSSOM]
 - read about caching in browser and what to cache and how to cache
 - Http
-	- Methods
+	- Methods -> read their difference
 	- https
 	- 	https1. and https2 differences
 	- websockets
 	- SSE
+- CORS
 - - Memory management in JS
 	-  [How JavaScript works: memory management + how to handle 4 common memory leaks](https://blog.sessionstack.com/how-javascript-works-memory-management-how-to-handle-4-common-memory-leaks-3f28b94cfbec)
 	- [Beyond Memory Leaks in JavaScript - OutSystems Experts - Medium](https://medium.com/outsystems-experts/beyond-memory-leaks-in-javascript-d27fd48ae67e)